NiallOC5/avl-vs-bst-benchmark/README.md

 ## 📄 Full Report

-For a detailed breakdown of the methodology, including the impact of sequential vs. random insertions, please view the Full Experiment Report.
+For a detailed breakdown of the methodology, the source code includes toggleable logic to reproduce the sequential vs. random insertion experiments.